ODE releases plans for the fall, leaves school opening up to districts

 Oregon schools have been awaiting guidance from the Oregon Department of Education on how to conduct classes in the fall.

-That guidance was released Wednesday morning and, for the most part, it leaves the decision on whether or not to open school doors up to individual districts.
+That guidance was released last week and, for the most part, it leaves the decision on whether or not to open school doors up to individual districts.

 According to ODE, in conjunction with the Oregon Health Authority, local school leaders will decide between in-person classes, distance learning or a hybrid model for the fall, with all three options using a blueprint from ODE.